Lisa Iwamoto

-Lisa Iwamoto is an American architect, educator, and author.
-She is the founding partner of IwamotoScott, an architecture firm based in San Francisco, California.
-Iwamoto is an associate professor at the University of California, Berkeley and the author of Digital Fabrications: Architectural and Material Techniques published by Princeton Architectural Press.
+Lisa Iwamoto is an American designer, educator, and author.
+She is a professor of architecture at the University of California, Berkeley, where she chairs the Department of Architecture and holds the David K. Woo Chair in Environmental Design.
+She is the author of Digital Fabrications: Architectural and Material Techniques, published in 2013 by the Princeton Architectural Press.

+Education and career

 Iwamoto graduated from the University of Colorado Boulder and the Harvard Graduate School of Design.

+In 2002, she cofounded IwamotoScott Architecture, an architecture firm in San Francisco, with Craig Scott that was "conceived initially as an academic practice".

+In 2021, Iwamoto was appointed as Chair of the Department of Architecture at the UC Berkeley College of Environmental Design.

+Recognition

 In 2018, she was named as one of five winners of the fifth annual Women in Architecture awards by Architectural Record.
-In 2021, Iwamoto was appointed as the Architecture Chair at the UC Berkeley College of Environmental Design.